KEHANG/SCAN/README.md

 2. Under equation(4) of the paper, the authors mentioned "to up-weight the forward KL term relative to the other terms in the cost function (e.g. λ = 1, β = 10)", which seems to be self-contradicting.
 In the code, I adopted the setting in Appendix A.1, which is λ = 10, β = 1

+Up to now, I haven't implemented the recombination operator part.
+This is partly because of lack of time, and partly because I mainly reproduced the CelebA experiment, in which the paper didn't show the results of the recombination part, either.

+I will try to implement this operator later, if necessary and time permitting.
+However, I guess the preformance will not be satisfying, because the results of SCAN net on the CelebA dataset is already non-significant (which I guess is due to either the complexity of face data or the imperfectness of my code).

 ### Reference
 1. [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018]